ZNielsen/ZshHistoryReport/README.md

 # ZshHistoryReport
 Gives some insight into long-running commands.

-Done quickly as a hack-day item -- gritty, but gets the job done.
+Done in an hour as a hack-day item -- gritty, but gets the job done.